-Once my little ones got the hang of giving and saving, I wanted to teach them about spending.
+Once my little ones got the hang of giving and saving, I knew it was time to teach them to spend wisely.
 I took my preschoolers to the dollar store with nothing but dimes in their wallets.
 I was sure there, they would find something they wanted to buy, but also be able to afford.

 The idea was to practice spending within their means.